 We mentioned above that the difference between delivering a 20-container and a 40-foot container is nearly double.
 There is one more option in the US.
-There are 56-foot containers which are not as popular as 40-foot containers.
-They do provide an extra 120 square feet of living space each, though.
+There are 53-foot containers which are not as popular as 40-foot containers.
+They do provide over 100 square feet of additional floor space each, though.

-These 56-foot containers are even more expensive to deliver because of their length.
+These 53-foot containers are even more expensive to deliver because of their length.
 They don’t fit on regular rollback trucks and require a more specialized truck to transport them.

 The only way to get an exact quote for shipping your container is to contact a freight company for a quote.